EvictionLab/eviction-lab-website/content/eviction-tracking/kansas-city-mo.md

 {{% report_chart id="avg" data="/uploads/kansascity_barchart.csv" %}}

 # Changes in eviction filings

-Eviction filings in Kansas City were slightly below average in January and February of this year.<sup>1</sup> That pattern intensified in March.
-Less than 160 cases were filed in both April and May.
+Eviction filings in Kansas City were slightly below average in January and February of 2020.<sup>1</sup> Filings dropped sharply in April following a state-wide moratorium.
+Cases have slightly increased since then but remain below historical averages.

 1. Average eviction filings taken from Eviction Lab data for 2012–2015
 2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)

 {{%/ report_chart %}}